ran-isenberg/governance-sample-aws-service-catalog/README.md

 - **Action**: The custom resource is created.
 - **Outcome**: Custom logic defined in the custom resource is triggered.

-### 5. Publish Message with Customer Role and External ID
+### 5. Publish Message with Proudct Details
-**Step 5**: The custom resource publishes a message containing the customer role and external ID to an Amazon SNS topic.
+**Step 5**: The custom resource publishes a message containing the provisioned product metadata to an Amazon SNS topic.
 - **Action**: Publish message to SNS.
 - **Outcome**: The message with necessary details is published to the SNS topic.